How Accounts Payable Automation Gives ROI

 According to IOFM, highly automated AP departments process 14 times as many invoices per FTE each month as their peers with no automation.

 Automation eliminates many of the manual tasks associated with processing invoices, as it extracts and validates invoice data, matches invoices with purchase orders and receipts, and posts approved invoices directly into any ERP system.

 Automated AP departments spend less than 1/4th ($5 vs $20 per invoice) as much as their peers who do not use automation, according to IOFM.
-They also found that AP departments that processes 5000 invoices per month stands to save $55,650 per month and $667,800 annually with automated invoice processing.
+They also found that AP departments that process 5000 invoices per month stand to save $55,650 per month and $667,800 annually with automated invoice processing.